When you think of Christmas, what exactly springs to mind?

 A wink of his eye and a twist of his head

 Soon gave me to know I had nothing to dread;

-But this idea of Santa is only reflective of British and North American traditions.
+But this idea of Santa is only reflective of North American traditions.
 What about the rest of the world?

 We've asked around the Wolfestone office for our team to share the gift-giving traditions from their own countries.